DewGew/Domoticz-Google-Assistant/README.md

 - Tap Set up a device
 - Tap Have something already set up?
 - Select your device app e.g: "[test]Your Appname"
-- Login with Oauth credentials from config.py
+- Login with auth credentials from config

 ## Share devices
 If you want to allow other household users to control the devices: